ShhhOn/Projects/README.md

-# Data science projects can be found off of the branches
+# Data science projects can be found off of the branches or folders